myfirstlearning/langchain-basics/README.md

 # To run the Google Gemini demo:
 ./run.sh google

+# To run the Claude demo:
+./run.sh claude

+# To run the Grok demo:
+./run.sh grok

+# To run the Llama demo:
+./run.sh llama

 # To run the Streamlit demo:
 ./run.sh streamlit

+# To run the travel guide demo:
+./run.sh travel

+# To run the travel guide Llama demo:
+./run.sh travel-llama

 # To run the prompt template demo:
 ./run.sh prompt